ACINQ/eclair/README.md

 - A JRE or JDK depending on wether you want to compile yourself or not (preferably > 1.8)
 - A running bitcoin-core (testnet or regtest)

+:warning: **eclair demo currently runs on testnet or regtest only.
+Do not try and modify it to run on bitcoin mainnet!**

 Either run from source:
 ```
 mvn exec:java -Dexec.mainClass=fr.acinq.eclair.Boot